CartoDB/cartodb/README.md

   - Change to CartoDB directory

-  - Run `rake db:reset` if you want to reset your data and load the databa from `seeds.rb` file
+  - Run `bin/rake db:reset` if you want to reset your data and load the database from `seeds.rb` file

   - Run a Rails server in port 3000: `rails s`

-  - In a separate tab run a Rails server in port 3001 for REST API: `rails s -p 3001`

-  - In a separate tab change to Node SQL API folder and run node.js: `node app.js developement`
+  - In a separate tab change to Node SQL API folder and run node.js: `node cluster developement`

-  - Open your browser and go to `http://localhost.lan:3000`
+  - Open your browser and go to `http://vizzuality.localhost.lan:3000`

   - Enjoy